wellyshen/react-cool-form/docs/getting-started/form-submission.md

 title: Form Submission
 ---

 It's dead simple to submit a form in React Cool Form.
-All we need to do is use an `<input type="submit">` or `<button type="submit">` element to fire the form's `onSubmit` event.
+All we need to do is to use an `<input type="submit">` or `<button type="submit">` element to fire the form's `onSubmit` event.
 Moreover, we can also [manually trigger a submission](#manually-triggering-submission) by the [submit](../api-reference/use-form#submit) method of React Cool Form, which can help us overcome any kinds of design challenges easily.

 ## Submit a Form